softcite/software-mentions/README.md

 ## Install, build, run

+The easiest way to deploy and run the service is to use the Docker image, see next section.

 Building the module requires JDK 1.8 or higher.
-First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).
+First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org), together with [DeLFT](https://github.com/kermitt2/delft) for Deep Learning model support.

 Under the installed and built `grobid/` directory, clone the present module software-mentions (it will appear as sibling sub-project to grobid-core, grobid-trainer, etc.):